Al-Muqtafi: Family

-The daughter of Muhammad I Tapar and Nistandar Jahan was Fatimah Khatun.

-Fatimah married caliph Al-Muqtafi in 1137, and died in September 1147.
-Al-Muqtafi had several children, the most famous of them was Al-Mustanjid, who became his successor.

-Kerman was the daughter of caliph Al-Muqtafi.
-She was wife of sultan Muhammad II They married towards the end of 1158 or in early 1159.
-He was, however, unable to consummate the marriage owing to his illness.
+One of his wives was Fatimah Khatun, the daughter of Sultan Muhammad I Tapar and his wife Nistandar Jahan.
+They married in 1137.
+She died in September 1147.
+One of his concubines was Thawus, a Greek.
+She was the mother of Al-Mustanjid, who became his successor.
+Another concubine was Umm Abu Ali.
+She was the mother of his son Abu Ali.
+She wanted her own son to succeed and after her husband's death in 1160, She gained over many amirs to her side, and had their slave-girls armed with daggers to kill the new caliph.
+Al-Mustanjid discovered the plot and placed the rebel son and mother in prison.

-Another daughter was the wife of sultan Ghiyath ad-Din Mas'ud.
+One of his daughters was Zubaydah.
+She was the wife of sultan Ghiyath ad-Din Mas'ud.
 They married in 1140.
 Her dowry was one hundred thousand dinars.
 The wedding procession was delayed for five years because of her young age.
-However, the marriage was never consummated because of Masud's ultimate death.
+However, the marriage was never consummated because of Masud's ultimate death in 1152.
+Another daughter was Kerman Khatun.
+She was wife of sultan Muhammad II.
+They married towards the end of 1158 or in early 1159.
+He was, however, unable to consummate the marriage owing to his illness.
+After his death, she married Arslan-Shah in November 1160.

 Death

 Al-Muqtafi died on 12 March 1160 at the age 64.
 He was succeeded by his son Yusuf better known by his regnal name al-Mustanjid.
-He was born in 1124, he assumed the throne at the age of 36 after the death of his father al-Muqtafi.
+He was born in 1124, and assumed the throne at the age of 36 after the death of his father al-Muqtafi.